Valentino Costabile

 • Hot spot mapping of protein surfaces with TEMPOL: Bovine pancreatic RNase A as a model system

-Neri Niccolai, Edoardo Morandi, Simone Gardini, Valentino Costabile, Roberta Spadaccini, Orlando Crescenzi, Delia Picone, Ottavia Spiga, and Andrea Bernini
+Neri Niccolai, Edoardo Morandi, Simone Gardini, Valentino Costabile, Roberta Spadaccini, Orlando Crescenzi, Delia Picone, Ottavia Spiga, Andrea Bernini

 RECENT SCHOLAR PUBLICATIONS